simpledevio/js-training-grounds/src/content/docs/guides/vue-3.md

 ### CSS + JS

-Update HelloWorld.vue so it has the following code.
+Let's learn how to toggle classes in Vue.
+Update `HelloWorld.vue` so it has the following code.

 ```vue "v-bind:class="{red: isActive}"" "@click="isActive = !isActive""
 <!-- HelloWorld.vue -->